 The SART Coordinators’ Group and listserv is for people who are engaging in a coordinated, collaborative effort to address sexual violence within their community.
 These efforts are often called Sexual Assault Response Teams (SART) or Coordinated Community Responses (CCR) and can exist within a county, judicial district, city, campus, Tribal community, or other jurisdictions and communities.
 The group shares resources, training opportunities, and troubleshoots issues.
 Meetings are held each month on the 4th Tuesday from 2:00-3:00pm.
 For more information, contact Jenna Harper at email@example.com or 720-728-8381.

 SART Coordinators’ Group

 The finance committee assists the Board of Directors in meeting their fiduciary responsibilities.
 The committee is intended to ensure adequate Board understanding of CCASA’s financial position and performance, enhance Board level decisions regarding funding for programs, human resources, facilities and infrastructure; and ensure the organization’s financial stability by providing oversight on its budget and investments.
 Interested community members can contact Brie Franklin at firstname.lastname@example.org or 303-839-0029.

-The Fundraising Committee helps to plan and implement activities to raise awareness of CCASA in the community as well as to increase financial support for our work.
-Interested community members can contact Brie Franklin, Executive Director, at email@example.com or 303-839-0029, for more information.
+The Fundraising Committee helps plan and implement activities to raise awareness about CCASA in the community as well as to increase financial support for our work.
+Interested community members can contact Brie Franklin at email@example.com or 303-839-0029.